byu-cpe/ecen224/_labs/camera.md

 - Copy your `remove_color_channel` and `or_filter` functions into `image.c` from your Image Lab code.
 You will be using this code later on.

 - We have changed the contents of the viewer folder slightly.
 Make sure your code works as expected.
 If it doesn't fix it.

-- Assign the right button to do what the center button did in the previous lab.
-When you push the d-pad to the right position, the file that is selected should be displayed.
+You should be able to scroll through the list and display the contents of a file by pressing the right button.

-- Reassign the center button to do the following:
+- Assign the center button to do the following:
     - Clear the screen and write a message telling the person you are taking a picture.
 You can write what ever you want (e.g., "Say Cheese!").

     - Take a picture with the Pi Z2W's camera using the `camera_capture_data` function found in `camera.c`.